 The worker’s wife filed a third-party lawsuit against the manufacturer of the forklift, given that the evidence seemed to focus on whether the forklift’s parking brake was part of a defective design.
 Apparently, the forklift did not have a parking position.
 Rather, the parking break works similarly to the way a parking brake would for a manual car.
 Moreover, the forklift brakes are made to be specific in how much tension is applied to the brake before it actually stops the vehicle.
 The jury awarded the worker’s wife $4.2 million for negligent design on the forklift manufacturer’s part.

-Defective Forklift Designs and Lack of Training Can Cause Serious Workplace Injuries
+Defective Designs and Lack of Training Can Cause Serious Workplace Injuries in a Forklift Accident

 In this particular situation, there were several things that could have prevented this workplace fatality.
 First off, the company should not have put that worker on the forklift in the first place, given that he was not fully trained.
 Companies that use heavy machinery in the workplace need to ensure that all employees are properly trained in how to use it.
 According to the Occupational Safety and Health Administration (OSHA), proper training has been shown to reduce the number of accidents in the workplace.